SovereignCloudStack/website/_i18n/en/jobs/iac-architect.md

 The Open Source Business Alliance - Bundesverband für digitale Souveränität e.V.
-(OSB Alliance) represents more than 200 member companies of the open source economy, which in Germany together generate more than 126 billion euros annually.
+(OSB Alliance) represents more than 200 member companies of the open source economy, which in Germany together generate more than 126 billion Euros annually.
 Together with scientific institutions and user organisations, the association works to anchor the central importance of open source software and open standards for a digitally sovereign society in the public consciousness.